nhsengland/it-standards/Services/service-procurement.md

 Procured services must not have dependencies on client apps (e.g. laptop/desktop applications or browser extensions).

-NHSEI operates a strategy that requires user-facing interfaces to be browser based.
+NHS England operates a strategy that requires user-facing interfaces to be browser based.

 Supported browsers must be kept "evergreen" and are restricted to *currently supported versions* of the following browsers:

-* Microsoft Edge (the default browser for NHSEI)
+* Microsoft Edge (the default browser for NHS England)
-* Google Chrome (the default browser for NHSX)
+* Google Chrome
 * Mozilla Firefox
 * Apple Safari